tskit-dev/pyslim/docs/tutorial.md

       simplification.
 This means that a retained individual may only have one node (but if both nodes are lost due to simplification, the individual is removed too, and will not appear in the Individual table).

+4. SLiM requires that the two nodes corresponding to the haplosomes of each individual are adjacent in the node table, and are sorted by haplosome ID.
+    SLiM always writes out tree sequences like this, but it is possible to make tree sequences in python that are leval otherwise but don't satisfy this requirement.